MAGLaboratory/IoT-Supervisor/testing/TESTING.md

 2. Wait 7.5 minutes.
 3. Write `0x5A` to register `0` to pet the watchdog and reset the watchdog timer.
 4. Wait until the watchdog resets in 15 minutes.
+5. Verify that the watchdog has triggered the reset pin either through the logic analyzer or through the reset field in register `0`.

 Voltage In Comparator